srima23/CDR-Project/SwaggerDocumentation.md

         }
     }
 }
 ### Description
-This is the user details format in the form.
+This is the message details format in the form.

 {
     "type": "object",